Aretha Franklin’s Detroit Mansion Sells For $300,000

 — The Detroit News (@detroitnews) November 23, 2018

 Prior to it being turned over in October, the property had belonged to Franklin since 1993.
-According to the Detroit Free Press, there did come a point one decade ago, in which she nearly lost lost it to foreclosure, but within a year’s time she was able to pay the up what was owed to the IRS to recover possession.
+According to the Detroit Free Press, there did come a point one decade ago, in which she nearly lost it to foreclosure, but within a year’s time she was able to pay the up what was owed to the IRS to recover possession.
 At the time, Franklin claimed that by virtue of error her attorney had failed to pay nearly $20,000 in property taxes.

 As it stands, there may no longer be any Detroit homes in Franklin’s name, but her estate does still possess other properties.
 Included among them is a Colonial-style house that takes up 4,148-square-foot in the Detroit suburb of Bloomfield Township.
 That property too is expected to eventually sell.
 It is currently listed for $800,000.